AdaCore/aws/readme.txt

   In the Templates Parser, user's filters Execute method is using "not null" constraint.
 An update of the redefined Execute routine is required.

+  Logging filename format changed for Each_Run split mode.
+Now there is a time part after date part in case when log started more than once a day.

 Obsolescent features
 --------------------